 Your full portfolio is not just the applications you have in place, but also the business outcomes those applications drive.

-For example, your organization may have used a particular legacy application for many years, but that doesn't mean you shouldn't change it in the future if a new or better tool comes along.
+For example, your organisation may have used a particular legacy application for many years, but that doesn't mean you shouldn't change it in the future if a new or better tool comes along.
 Focusing more on the business outcomes driven by the application rather than the application itself, gives you the freedom to change the application if needed.

 1. Standard services are your everyday business functions that keep the company running (e.g., CRM platforms, HR processes, collaboration tools, etc.).
 SaaS applications can replace the functionality for these business outcomes, and can be the most efficient use of your available funds.
 Your goal should be to drive efficiency so your development team can focus on differentiating the business.